thibaut-neoledge/azure-docs.fr-fr/articles/resource-group-authenticate-service-principal.md

 <properties
-   pageTitle="Créer un principal du service Azure avec PowerShell | Microsoft Azure" description="Explique comment utiliser Azure PowerShell pour créer une application et un principal du service Active Directory, et comment accorder à l’application l’accès aux ressources par le biais du contrôle d’accès en fonction du rôle.
-Cet article montre comment authentifier l’application avec un mot de passe ou un certificat." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Create Azure service principal with PowerShell | Microsoft Azure" description="Describes how to use Azure PowerShell to create an Active Directory application and service principal, and grant it access to resources through role-based access control.
+It shows how to authenticate application with a password or certificate." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"